mitchc32/SlideCaptcha/README.md

 #SlideCaptcha 1.0.0

-A simple captcha alternative for jQuery 1.7+ and PHP 5.x
+A simple captcha alternative for jQuery 1.7+ and PHP 5.x using https://github.com/leongersen/noUiSlider/.

 ##Getting Started